Skip to content

 Ignoring controller output amps

-A string can be voltage-safe and still overload or clip against the controller's output-current lane at the battery voltage.
+A string can be voltage-safe and still overload or clip against the controller's output-current limit at the battery voltage.

 Copying a diagram without matching specs